How To Feed A Loon

 It’s also wonderful served as a mid-afternoon snack on a warm summer day outdoors.

-For a wine pairing, it’s equally good with a white wine such as chilled Chardonnay or Sauvignon Blanc, a wonderful chilled Rosé, or even a robust red such as Zinfandel, Cabernet, or Pinot Noir.
+For a wine pairing, it’s equally good with a white wine such as a chilled Chardonnay or Sauvignon Blanc, a wonderful chilled Rosé, or even a robust red such as Zinfandel, Cabernet, or Pinot Noir.

 A platter of caprese salad that has been drizzled with pesto sauce and a balsamic glaze and topped with freshly chopped basil.